OWASP/www-project-it-grc/README.md

 - Define the roles needed for your Information Security Management System.
 - And more.

+You can also take a look at the enterprise version which integrates XDR, GRC, Zero Trust and GPT cybersecurity capabilities into a unified Software-as-a-Service (SaaS) platform https://github.com/grcbit/grc4ciso.

 ### **grc4ciso roles**
 R - Read, W - Write, C - Create, u - Unlink